-Innovative Drills for Small-Group Training - CEC Course
+Innovative Drills for Small-Group Training

-and Janice Hutton, MA
+Peter Twist, MSc and Janice Hutton, MA

 Small-group training has become one of the fastest growing trends in the fitness industry.
 Explore several interactive and functional drills that can be used to engage your small-group clients and improve their athleticism.
 This session will focus on developing core stability and rotary strength, speed, agility, quickness, reactivity, balance and coordination using everyday products found in the health club setting as well as innovative products ideal for indoor and outdoor use.